HassanShafiq/Embedded-Systems/FreeRTOS_On_ARM_TM4C123/4_TaskPriorities/README.md

-### Task Creation API in FreeRTOS - Setting Task priorities.</br>
+### Task Control API in FreeRTOS - Setting Task priorities.</br>
-This coding implementation gives an overview of setting the task priorities in Task Creation API in FreeRTOS using port for Tiva C Launchpad (TM4C123GH6PM), giving an overview of how an RTOS Scheduler works and its various components.
+This coding implementation gives an overview of setting the task priorities in Task Control API in FreeRTOS using port for Tiva C Launchpad (TM4C123GH6PM), giving an overview of how an RTOS Scheduler works and its various components.
 The implementation also explores the various options available in **FreeRTOSConfig.h** file to configure RTOS scheduler at various modes, task priorities and many other options.</br>

 The implementation toggles on-board LEDs using a pseudo delay for 3 tasks with different priorities:
 - vRedLedControllerTask(void *pvParamters)